Layercraft/PacketLib/README.md

 # Translator-API

-Special to [wiki.vg](https://wiki.vg) for the protocol documentation.
+Special Thanks to [wiki.vg](https://wiki.vg) for the protocol documentation.

 ## Usage
 Serialize a packet to a byte array: